 Intro: The Writer’s Credentials

 For starters, the 1st time I won a startup competition was back in 2001.
 As the photo below reveals, this was a competition by Oracle.
 Even earlier, back in 1999, I won “Best of Comdex Israel“.
-At the time, I was the product manager of AMD in Israel.
+At the time, I was the product marketing manager of AMD in Israel.

-Throughout the years, I’ve competed in tens of competitions.
+Throughout the years, I’ve competed tens of competitions.
 Obviously, not always I won, but I’ve always tried to learn something…

 Additionally, I’ve been a judge in local and international startup competitions; I’ve mentored startup companies which in turn, competed in startup competitions.
 I’ve even been the organizer and MC of startup competitions.
 Some of which were sponsored by Blumberg Capital or other VCs.